Lito-Frito/Lernie/README.md

 I also recommend having enough storage space to store your media files (depends how much media you have but I recommend a couple terabytes, at least) It's good to also have a decent internet connection to stream your media to your devices (if you want to expose your Plex server to the outside world).

 Lastly, you'll need a VPN and, ideally, a domain you own so you can point them to all your services.
-I use [PIA](https://www.privateinternetaccess.com/download) for the VPN and [NameCheap](https://www.namecheap.com/) finding a domain.
+I use [PIA](https://www.privateinternetaccess.com/download) for the VPN and [NameCheap](https://www.namecheap.com/) for finding a domain.

 ## Usage